nvaccess/nvda/user_docs/en/userGuide.md

 |enabled |NVDA will start automatically directly after you signed in to Windows.|
 |disabled |NVDA will not start automatically after you signed in  Windows.|

-This setting is only available for installed copies of NVDA.

 ##### Use NVDA during sign-in (requires administrator privileges) {#GeneralSettingsStartOnLogOnScreen}

+If you sign in to Windows by providing a user name and password, then enabling this option will make NVDA start automatically at the sign-in screen when Windows starts.
+This option is only available for installed copies of NVDA.

 | . {.hideHeaderRow} |.|
 |---|---|